gilesknap/mciwb/README.md

 use determines the anchor point for the next paste
 - **expand**: expand the closest face of the copy buffer to the indicated point (can do all 6 faces)
-- **paste**: clone the contents of copy buffer to the current indicated location (anchored at the start point)
+- **paste**: clone the contents of copy buffer to the current indicated location (anchored at most recent 'select' point)
 - **clear**: clear the contents of the paste buffer
 - **backup** create a zipped and dated backup of the world